History of tariffs in Australia: Pre-federation

 The first tariffs were introduced in the Colony of New South Wales by Governor King in 1800.
 They were imposed on imports of alcoholic beverages: spirits, beer and wine.
 Tariffs were imposed on tobacco, cigars and cigarettes in NSW in 1818.
 At that time New South Wales included the territories of the modern states of Victoria, Queensland and Tasmania.
 When established later, other colonies also imposed tariffs on imported goods, either wholly or largely, on these two groups of goods.

 These duties were revenue duties.
 In the 19th century, taxation of these two groups of goods yielded large revenues for the colonies.
 In fact, revenue from these two groups, which were known as "narcotics and stimulants", accounted for most of the tariff revenue in Australia for almost all of the century; in 1900 they still accounted for 48% of total tariff revenues from the colonies.

 In all colonies, the range of goods subject to tariff duties steadily expanded during the century.
 The passage of the Australian Colonies Government Act by the Imperial Parliament in 1850 introduced responsible government in the colonies, allowing each colony to determine its own tariff policies.
 Increasingly, some of the new tariffs were introduced from a protective motive.
 In 1866, Victoria added a wide range of goods to the list of dutiable items, most of them manufactured items, all subject to an ad valorem rate of duty of 10%.
 Economic historians generally agree that these tariffs were intended to provide employment for miners who had become surplus after the end of the Victorian gold rush.
+However, a recent study found no statistically significant evidence that Victoria's embrace of protectionism in the 1860s had any effect on its manufacturing sector.
 All colonies, except New South Wales, followed Victoria in adopting tariffs for protective purposes rather than to raise revenue.
-Regardless of their motivation, the tariffs of the pre-federation Australian colonies were uncorrelated with growth (in GDP per capita).